Square logo

 How does Square compare to alternatives?

-Square is one of the strongest options in the developer tools category.
-See our full Square alternatives comparison to evaluate it against Algolia and Twilio.
+Square is one of the strongest options in the developer & it category.
+See our full Square alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the Square startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers Square deal gives you Free to Start — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers Square deal gives you Free to Start, verified, free to claim, and takes minutes to activate.

 Ready to try Square?